 We sought to identify microbial taxa that may be influenced by IL-1R or TLR gene copy number.
 This analysis could be confounded by the compositional nature of coral microbiome data.
 Therefore ANCOM-BC [55], which accounts for compositionality, was used for the analysis.
 We first tested whether IL-1R copy number correlated with microbial differential abundance in all samples regardless of tissue compartment (i.e. ‘all’).
 In this overall analysis, IL-1R copy number correlated with the differential abundance of 102 families of bacteria and archaea, while TLR copy number correlated with 88 families (Table S10A).

 Correlations between microbiome composition and IL-1R or TLR copy number varied with anatomy.
-The abundance of 38 bacterial families were significantly correlated with TLR copy number (ANCOM-BC qFDR < 0.05 in mucus, tissue, and skeleton; Tables S10B-D; Fig. S11-S13) and 38 bacterial families were also significantly and consistently correlated with IL-1R copy number (ANCOM-BC qFDR < 0.05 in mucus, tissue, and skeleton; Table S10B-D; raw heatmaps in Fig. S14-S16), both regardless of compartment.
+The abundance of 38 bacterial families were significantly correlated with TLR copy number (ANCOM-BC qFDR < 0.05 in mucus, tissue, and skeleton; Table S10B-D; Fig. S9-S11) and 38 bacterial families were also significantly and consistently correlated with IL-1R copy number (ANCOM-BC qFDR < 0.05 in mucus, tissue, and skeleton; Table S10B-D; raw heatmaps in Fig. S12-S14), both regardless of compartment.
 In contrast to the bacterial families with consistent interrelationships, some were specific to one or more compartments.
 One example are Rickettsiaceae, which live intracellularly in host cells.
-Rickettsiaceae relative abundance in tissue decreased with IL-1R (ANCOM-BC coef = -0.011, W = 0.33, qFDR = 0; Fig. 4, Fig. S15; Table S10C) and TLR (ANCOM-BC coef = -0.028, W =1.36, qFDR = 0; Fig. 4, Fig S12, Table S10C), but this taxon was not present in mucus (Fig. S11, Fig S14) or skeleton (Fig. S13, Fig. S16).
-Nitrosopumiliaceae archaea were notable for correlating with IL-1R and TLR gene copy number across all compartments (all ANCOM-BC qFDR < 0.05; Fig S11-S16).
+Rickettsiaceae relative abundance in tissue decreased with IL-1R (ANCOM-BC coef = -0.011, W = 0.33, qFDR = 0; Fig. 4, Fig. S13; Table S10C) and TLR (ANCOM-BC coef = -0.028, W =1.36, qFDR = 0; Fig. 4, Fig S10, Table S10C), but this taxon was not present in mucus (Fig. S9, Fig S12) or skeleton (Fig. S13, Fig. S14).
+Nitrosopumiliaceae archaea were notable for correlating with IL-1R and TLR gene copy number across all compartments (all ANCOM-BC qFDR < 0.05; Fig S9-S14).

 The domain architecture of TLR but not IL-1R genes is associated with microbiome richness.